Alfie Burden: Career

 In December 2016 Burden scored his first 147 Maximum Break in competition, coming against Daniel Wells in the English Open.
 Burden went on to lose the match 4-3 but came away with £12,000 prize money on account of his high break.

 In January 2017, Burden was found guilty of placing bets totalling £25,000 on snooker matches including those he had played in.
 He had bet on himself to win and over the 86 bets in 10 years he had lost £2,995.
-Burden was fined £5,000 and given a six-month ban, which will only come into force if he bets on snooker again before January 2018.
+Burden was fined £5,000 and given a six-month ban, which would only have come into force if he had bet on snooker again before January 2018.
 His second quarter-final of the season came at the Gibraltar Open and he made breaks of 131 and 109 to force a deciding frame with Nigel Bond, but lost it.

 Burden went into Qualifying for the 2018 World Championships in danger of losing his place on the Tour and in need of a good showing to retain his place.
 He achieved this, clinching the deciding frame in the second round of qualifying to beat higher-ranked player David Gilbert 10-9 and secure his place on the Tour for two more years, despite having finished the season outside the top 64, on account of his performances in the 2017/18 season.
 Burden lost out to Thepchaiya Un-Nooh 10–8 in the final round of qualifying and thus failed to emulate his achievement of 1998 in reaching the last 32 and a place at snooker's biggest stage, the Crucible Theatre.

 In December 2018 Burden defeated former world champions Peter Ebdon and John Higgins on his way to reaching the quarter-finals of the Scottish Open.
 Remarkably, in rounds 2 and 3 he came back from 3-0 down to win 4–3 against Marco Fu and Zhang Yong, respectively.
 A lacklustre performance in the quarter-final resulted in a 5–0 loss to the eventual tournament winner Mark Allen.

 He has the highest number of centuries for any player never to have been ranked in the top 32.

 Burden announced his retirement from snooker on 2 September 2020.
 However, he returned to Q School in May 2021 and was successful in Event Two, winning a two-year Tour Card.